IBM/openapi-validator/README.md

 Default: `false`
 If set to true, the validator will ignore the `.validaterc` file and will use the [configuration defaults](#default-values).

+###### configFileOverride
+Type: `string`
+Default: `null`
+A path to a custom `.validaterc` file.
+Note that we are in the process of moving all of our configuration to Spectral.
+Once the transition is complete, this option will instead provide a path to a custom Spectral config file.

+###### debug
+Type: `boolean`
+Default: `false`
+If set to true, the validator will log additional debug information during execution.

 #### Validation results
 The Promise returned from the validator resolves into a JSON object.
 The structure of the object is:
 ```